Light sterile neutrinos effects in processes with electron and muon neutrinos: Neutrino data anomalies on small distances from neutrino sources

-In addition to known standard neutrino oscillation data for three active neutrinos, the indications are obtained on anomalous data for neutrino fluxes in a number of processes that cannot be explained by using the oscillatory parameters for only known active neutrinos.
-These anomalies include the LSND (or accelerator) anomaly (AA) \cite{Atha1996,Agu2013,Agu2018,Denton}, the gallium (or calibration) anomaly (GA) \cite{Abdu2009,Kae2010,Giunti2013} and the reactor (antineutrino) anomaly (RA) \cite{Mu2011,Hu2011,Me2011,Ko,ale18,ser}.
-AA, GA and RA manifest themselves at small distances (SBL), more precisely, at such distances from the source $L$ when the value of the parameter $\Delta m^2 L/E$ is of the order of unity, where $E$ is the neutrino energy, $\Delta m^2$ is the square of the characteristic mass scale of the considered oscillations, that is equal to the difference of squared masses of chosen neutrinos.
-These anomalies can be explained by the presence at least of one LSN with mass about 1~eV that do not interact directly with the $\nu$SM gauge bosons therefore it is called as sterile neutrino.
+In addition to the known standard data on neutrino oscillations for three active neutrinos, indications are obtained related to anomalous data for SBL neutrino fluxes in a number of processes.
+These anomalies cannot be explained by using the oscillatory parameters for only known active neutrinos.
+They include the LSND (or accelerator) anomaly (AA) \cite{Atha1996,Agu2013,Agu2018,Denton}, the gallium (or calibration) anomaly (GA) \cite{Abdu2009,Kae2010,Giunti2013} and the reactor (antineutrino) anomaly (RA or RAA) \cite{Mu2011,Hu2011,Me2011,Ko,ale18,ser}.
+AA, GA and RA manifest themselves at small distances, more precisely, at such distances from the source $L$, when the value of the parameter $\Delta m^2 L/E$ is of the order of unity (where $E$ is the neutrino energy and $\Delta m^2$ is the square of the characteristic mass scale of the considered oscillations). $\Delta m^2$ is equal to the difference of the squared masses of the participating neutrinos.
+Excluding purely experimental problems, the SBL anomalies can be explained by the presence of at least one neutrino with a mass of about 1 eV, which does not interact directly with the $\nu$SM gauge bosons, therefore they are called LSN.

-AA was noticed by the first LSND collaboration in a reaction with the transition of a muon antineutrino into an electron antineutrino \cite{Atha1996}.
-Then this result was confirmed and extended by adding the result of the reaction with the transition of a muon neutrino into an electron neutrino in the MiniBooNE experiment \cite{Agu2013,Agu2018} and with less significance in the MicroBooNE experiment \cite{Denton,agu22}.
-Then GA was discovered during the calibration of detectors for the Ga-Ge experiment at the SAGE and GALLEX facilities \cite{Abdu2009,Giunti2013} and has been confirmed in the BEST experiment \cite{bar22,bar22a}.
-Now the confidence level of the AA and GA in the mentioned experiments lies in the $4-5\sigma$ interval \cite{agu22,bar22}.
+AA was noticed firstly by the LSND collaboration in the reaction with the transition of a muon antineutrino into an electron antineutrino \cite{Atha1996}.
+Then this result was confirmed and extended by adding the results of the reaction with the transition of a muon neutrino into an electron neutrino in the MiniBooNE experiment \cite{Agu2013,Agu2018} and with less significance in the MicroBooNE experiment \cite{Denton,agu22}.
+GA was discovered during the calibration of detectors for the Ga-Ge experiment at the SAGE and GALLEX facilities \cite{Abdu2009,Giunti2013} and has been confirmed in the BEST experiment \cite{bar22,bar22a}.
+Now the confidence level of the AA and GA in the mentioned experiments lies in the $4-5\sigma$ CL interval \cite{agu22,bar22}.